dtter/STEM/README.md

 # STEM
-Essential e-textbooks for learning in STEM fields
+Essentials for learning in STEM fields